jonathanmnovak/hello-world-sweetviz/README.md

 * Report with default configuration: `titanic_report.html`
 * Report which drops the "PassengerId" and forces "Ticket" to categorical: `` `titanic_feature_config_chg_report.html`
+    **Note: You can also change the `dtype` in pd.read_csv to force a column to a specific datatype (sweetviz will pickup this change)

 ####General thoughts:
 Pros